Cathedral of San Sebastian de Lipa

 University of Michigan Library Collection

-In 1850, the Maestro de Obras Pedro Lacsamana installed a decorative stone fence around the church patio and repaired and whitewashed the convento.
-Fray Manuel Díez González who was Parish Priest in 1863 carried out important work in the church.
-The growing number of Lipeño parishioners, during his term, made the church too small and so, he sought the services of the Architect Luciano Oliver who recommended an overhaul: the formation of a spacious transept, the reinforcement of the nave and sides with buttresses, and the strengthening of the bell tower.
+In 1850, Maestro de Obras Pedro Lacsamana installed a decorative stone fence around the church patio and undertook repairs and whitewashing of the convento.
+Further improvements were made during the term of Fray Manuel Díez González, parish priest in 1863.
+As the population of Lipa continued to grow, the church could no longer accommodate the increasing number of parishioners.
+Fray Díez González therefore engaged the services of architect Luciano Oliver, who recommended extensive alterations: the construction of a spacious transept, the reinforcement of the nave and side walls with buttresses, and the strengthening of the bell tower.

 It originally had a five-story octagonal bell tower.
 Another story was added when the church was reconstructed in 1947.